 Our final complaint about this litter is the high price.
 If it had actually lasted for 30 days like advertised, it might be worth the higher cost.
 As it is, it seems like an overpriced, overhyped litter that didn’t work well with our cats.

 As a discerning cat owner, you always want what’s best for your feline.
 Once you know the downsides of clay-based cat litters, it’s difficult to continue using them.
 Thankfully, there are many alternatives that are made from different materials.
-You’ve read about some of the best options in our in-depth reviews, but we’re going to re-summarize our recommendations once more so they’re fresh in your mind.
+You’ve read about some of the best cat litter options in our in-depth reviews, but we’re going to re-summarize our recommendations once more so they’re fresh in your mind.

 Our favorite non-clay cat litter overall is the World’s Best Multi-Cat Unscented Clumping Cat Litter.
 It’s made from 100% natural corn with no harmful chemicals.
 This blend forms tight clumps for easy removal and it’s 99% dust-free so it won’t negatively impact your cat’s respiratory system.